Shellyoung/AdvancedTradeSkillWindow2/README.md

 # Advanced Trade Skill Window 2
-Improved window for your professions for World of Warcraft Vanilla
+Improved window for your professions for World of Warcraft vanilla

 <sub>version 2.1.1</sub>